 - Orthopedic and soft tissue injuries.
 Finally, there’s no end to the ways bones can break, tendons, ligaments, and muscles can tear, or vertebral discs can get crushed when a biker tumbles along the road, against a vehicle, or onto the shoulder of the road.
 Even when these injuries do not take a motorcyclist’s life, they can still cause a lifetime of pain or disability.

 This is just a sampling of the types of injuries motorcycle accidents can cause.
-No matter what kind of injury you sustained in your crash, speaking with an experienced motorcycle accident injury attorney from Dolman Law Group and Sibley Dolman can help you figure out your legal options for getting the compensation you need to make the best recovery possible from your accident.
+No matter what kind of injury you sustained in your crash, speaking with an experienced motorcycle accident injury attorney from Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman can help you figure out your legal options for getting the compensation you need to make the best recovery possible from your accident.

 Dos and Don’ts After a Motorcycle Accident From Lawyers Who’ve Seen It All